 All the connections sit in a recess at the rear of the unit, and include a single HDMI connection with ARC (Audio Return Channel), optical and coaxial digital inputs, and a 3.5mm analogue input.
 The Vista 200S also boasts built-in Bluetooth, making it simple to stream music from mobile devices.

-Wharfedale Vista 200S – Features
+Wharfedale Vista 200S features – Limited in what it offers

 The Wharfedale Vista 200S is fairly limited when it comes to features.
 The soundbar houses front-firing left and right speakers, which comprise high-quality dynamic drivers augmented by reflex ports, with each speaker powered by 30W of built-in amplification.